panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 <!-- Open [the demo]().
 Click *Fetch movies* to start the request, then right away click *Cancel fetch* to cancel it.
 Then inspect the console and you'll see the `AbortError` error logged.   -->

 The abort controller instances aren't reusable.
-Each time you start a `fetch()` request, you have to create a new abort controller instance for this request.
+Each time you start a `fetch()` request, you have to create a new abort controller instance for each request.

 ## 5. Parallel fetch requests